camous/acmevalidator/README.md

     new acmevalidator().Validate(input, rule); // return True
 ```

-`acmevalidator` supports several property rule and nested object (2 levels).
+`acmevalidator` supports several properties rule and nested objects (2 levels).
 All properties are forming `AND` operator.

 input
 ```json